Inside the $70 million plan to build a beach in Manhattan

 Part of a four-mile network of waterfront spaces that make up the Hudson River Park, this newest element is known as Gansevoort Peninsula.
 A public-private partnership funded primarily by the city, construction on the $70 million project is beginning this spring.
 It’s scheduled to open to the public in 2023.

 It’s part of a project that has been in the works for 20 years, with dozens of new public facilities on piers and the edge of Manhattan.
-Though mostly narrow sites poking out over the water – and one controversial artificial island funded by billionaire Barry Diller – the park is trying to make the most out of a variety of disused sites.
+Though mostly narrow sites poking out over the water–and one controversial artificial island funded by billionaire Barry Diller–the park is trying to make the most out of a variety of disused sites.
 Once a fort used during the War of 1812, and later occupied by the New York City Department of Sanitation, the site has a long history as a part of the city’s active waterfront.
 This new part of the park does the most to bring people close to and even into the water.

 It’s the first and only public sandy beach in Manhattan, though the water access is mostly intended for use by kayakers.
 But for Manhattan residents who would otherwise spend hours on public transit to get to a sandy shore like at Coney Island, the park’s beach is providing a rare amenity.